-The NtQueryVirtualMemory routine determines the state, protection, and type of a region of pages within the virtual address space of the subject process.
+The NtQueryVirtualMemory routine determines the state, protection, and type of a region of pages within the virtual address space of the specified process.

 __kernel_entry NTSYSCALLAPI NTSTATUS NtQueryVirtualMemory( HANDLE ProcessHandle, PVOID BaseAddress, MEMORY_INFORMATION_CLASS MemoryInformationClass, PVOID MemoryInformation, SIZE_T MemoryInformationLength, PSIZE_T ReturnLength );